๐Ÿพ MyPawellness.com โ€” Real Advice from a Real Pet Owner

 Cat Nutrition

-By Luna Saber | Updated June 2026 | ๐Ÿฑ Owner of 1 dog + 4 cats
+By Luna Saber | Updated June 2026

 How often should I feed my cat wet food โ€” twice daily for most healthy adult cats, 3โ€“4 times daily for kittens, and 2โ€“3 smaller meals for seniors.
+According to the Cornell Feline Health Center, approximately 50% of domestic cats are overweight โ€” and feeding schedule is the single biggest controllable factor.
 The right frequency depends on your cat’s age, weight, and whether you are combining wet food with dry.

 I feed four cats at completely different life stages, and what works for my youngest is nothing like what my senior cat needs.
 This guide covers every scenario so you can build a feeding routine that actually fits your cat.
+Feed at consistent times, never leave wet food out longer than 1 hour, and calculate total calories from all food sources combined.

 Cat eating wet food from ceramic bowl โ€” how often should I feed my cat wet food